Classical and Quantum Mechanics via Lie algebras

 We usually introduce physical concepts by means of informal historical interludes, and only discuss simple physical situations in which the relevant concepts can be illustrated.
 We refer to the general situation only by means of remarks; however, after reading the book, the reader should be able to go deeper into the original literature that treats these topics in greater physical depth.

-Part I is an invitation to quantum mechanics, concentrating on giving motivation and background from history and from classical mechanics.
+Part I is an invitation to quantum mechanics, concentrating on giving motivation and background from history, from classical mechanics, and from simple, highly symmetric quantum systems.
+The latter are used to introduce the most basic Lie algebras and Lie groups.
 Part II gives a thorough treatment of the formal part of equilibrium statistical mechanics, viewed in the present context as the common core of classical and quantum mechanics, and discusses the interpretation of the theory in terms of models, statistics and measurements.
 Part III introduces the basics about Lie algebras and Poisson algebras, with an emphasis on the concepts most relevant to the conceptual side of physics.
-Part IV introduces the relevant background from differential geometry and applies it to classical Hamiltonian and Lagrangian mechanics, to a symplectic formulation of quantum mechanics, and to Lie groups.
-Part V applies the concepts to the study of quantum oscillators (bosons) and spinning systems (fermions), and to the analysis of experimental spectra, concentrating on the mathematical contents of these subjects.
+Part IV discusses the dynamics of nonequilibrium phenomena, i.e., processes where the expectation changes with time, in as far as no fields are involved.
+This results in a dissipative dynamics.
+Part V introduces the relevant background from differential geometry and applies it to classical Hamiltonian and Lagrangian mechanics, to a symplectic formulation of quantum mechanics, and to Lie groups.
+Part VI applies the concepts to the study of quantum oscillators (bosons) and spinning systems (fermions), and to the analysis of empirically observed spectra, concentrating on the mathematical contents of these subjects.
 The book concludes with numerous references and an index of all concepts and symbols introduced.
-For an overview of the topics treated, see Section \ref{s.outline}.
+For a more detailed overview of the topics treated, see Section \ref{s.outline}.

 We hope that you enjoy reading this book!

 Wien, \today

 Arnold Neumaier, Dennis Westra